Anthrax (American band)

 Bush left Anthrax in 2005, after which the band reunited with Belladonna and lead guitarist Dan Spitz.
 After Belladonna and Spitz's departure in 2007, Anthrax recruited singer Dan Nelson and commenced work on a new album, although Nelson would part ways with the band in 2009.
 Following a short-lived reunion with Bush, Belladonna rejoined the band for a third time in 2010.
 Anthrax's first studio album in eight years, and first with Belladonna in 21 years, Worship Music (2011) was released to critical and commercial success, reaching number twelve on the Billboard 200.
-Their most recent album to date, For All Kings, was released in 2016.
-The band is expected to release their twelfth studio album in 2026.
+Their eleventh album, For All Kings, was released in 2016.
+The band released their twelfth studio album, Cursum Perficio, in 2026.

-Anthrax has released 11 studio albums, several other albums, and 26 singles, including collaborating on a single with American hip hop group Public Enemy.
+Anthrax has released 12 studio albums, several other albums, and 26 singles, including collaborating on a single with American hip-hop group Public Enemy.
 Four of the band's studio albums (Among the Living, State of Euphoria, Persistence of Time and Sound of White Noise) have also achieved gold certifications by the RIAA.
 According to Nielsen SoundScan, Anthrax sold 2.5 million records in the United States from 1991 to 2004, with total worldwide sales of ten million.